EvHaus/rocketry/README.md

 How does this project differ from similar existing public projects?

-- [`CodeShip`](https://codeship.com/about) - Amazing but not free or open-source
+- [`dploy`](https://github.com/lucasmotta/dploy) - Doesn't support server-side package upgrades
+- [`dployr`](https://github.com/faazshift/dployr) - Assumes the Git project is accessible from the server
-- [`shipit`](https://github.com/shipitjs/shipit) - JavaScript-based (as opposed to configuration-based) and doesn't support server-side package upgrades.
+- [`shipit`](https://github.com/shipitjs/shipit) - JavaScript-based (as opposed to configuration-based) and doesn't support server-side package upgrades
+- [`zaz`](https://github.com/bredikhin/zaz) - Assumes the Git project is accessible from the server

 ## Contributing